chrnnk/linux/README.md

 # linux
-Collection of scripts for linux.
+Collection of scripts for Linux.
 Listed below are commands I frequently use but often forget the exact syntax for.

 #### Add ssh keys
 ```sh